giuliabrambilla/giuliabrambilla/README.md

 and much more...

-I am passionate about sustainability, food-tech and alt-proteins.
-I believe in innovation and interdisciplinary thinking and advocate for inspiring tech innovations in a better future that eventually lead to social and environmental change 🌱 Ultimately, I aim to collaborate with thriving companies that align with my values to reach positive and beneficial results that can support a more sustainable, forward-thinking and innovative food system.

 Skillset and tools used:   Python | SQL | Tableau | Excel | Machine Learning Modeling | Data Visualisation | Analysis